 The premisesThe farmstead is surrounded by the garden, a small paddock, an orchard that is tended.
-The courtyard invite you to spend time outdoor, rest and enjoy the tranquility, or have the children playing with the swing or the slide.
+The courtyard invite you to spend time outdoor, rest and enjoy the tranquility, or have the children playing.

 The garden is enthroned over the hamlet on a high retaining wall.
 The main part consists of four beds with low hedges of box.
 Herbs, vegetables, salad and strawberries are growing there.
 Berry bushes and perennials are planted along the fence.
 This gives the garden a unique colourful look for each season.